 The large Salto Grande Dam project is nearing completion on the Uruguay River which forms the border between Uruguay and Argentina.

-The large Salto Grande Dam project is nearing completion on the Uruguay River which forms the border between Uruguay and Argentina.
+Background: The large Salto Grande Dam project is nearing completion on the Uruguay River which forms the border between Uruguay and Argentina.
 For both countries it represents one of the biggest energy developments since the war.

 When the hydro-electrical scheme is finished, the water from the lake behind the dam will drive twelve turbo-generators, which will feed power to both Uruguay and Argentina.
 The two countries will also be connected by a road and a railway -- both running along the top of the dam.